Transferability Properties of Graph Neural Networks: Proof of Thm. 1

+The main implication of Prop. \ref{thm:graph-graph-nn-stochastic} is that a GNN can be trained on one graph to be transferred to another graph, which is especially helpful when the graph on which we want to execute the GNN is large and training on it is costly.
+In these cases, we can use the bound in Prop. \ref{thm:graph-graph-nn-stochastic} to determine the minimum size of the graph on which the GNN should be trained to meet a given error allowance.
+The transferability property of the GNN thus makes it a suitable model for machine learning on large-scale graphs.

-\begin{remark} The GNN transferability result derived for stochastic graphs in Theorem \ref{thm:graph-graph-nn-stochastic} holds for weighted graphs by setting $\beta(n, \chi_3) = 0$ for weighted and template graphs and $\alpha(n,\chi_1)=1$ for the latter.
+\begin{remark} The GNN transferability result derived for stochastic graphs in Prop. \ref{thm:graph-graph-nn-stochastic} holds for weighted graphs by setting $\beta(n, \chi_3) = 0$ for weighted and template graphs and $\alpha(n,\chi_1)=1$ for the latter.
 However, the resulting bounds are slightly loose.
-For tighter bounds, combine the triangle inequality with Propositions \ref{lemma:graphon-graph-filter-template} and \ref{lemma:graphon-graph-filter-weighted} respectively to obtain the graph filter transferability bounds for template and stochastic graphs.
-Then, follow the same proof steps used to show Theorem \ref{thm:graph-graph-nn-stochastic} from Theorem \ref{thm:graph-graph-filter-stochastic} in Appendix \ref{sec:appendixC} of the supplementary material.
-The graph filter transferability result derived for stochastic graphs in Theorem \ref{thm:graph-graph-filter-stochastic} also holds for weighted and template graphs.
+For tighter bounds, combine the triangle inequality with Props. \ref{lemma:graphon-graph-filter-template} and \ref{lemma:graphon-graph-filter-weighted} respectively to obtain the graph filter transferability bounds for template and stochastic graphs.
+Then, follow the same proof steps used to show Thm. \ref{thm:graphon-graph-nn} from Thm. \ref{lemma:graphon-graph-filter} in Appendix \ref{sec:appendixC} of the supplementary material.
+The graph filter transferability result derived for stochastic graphs in Prop. \ref{thm:graph-graph-filter-stochastic} also holds for weighted and template graphs.
 Simply set $\beta(n, \chi_3) = 0$ for both types of graphs and $\alpha(n,\chi_1)=1$ for template graphs.
-While the transferability bounds obtained in this way are correct, tighter bounds can be achieved by combining the triangle inequality with Propositions \ref{lemma:graphon-graph-filter-template} and \ref{lemma:graphon-graph-filter-weighted} respectively, in the same way that Theorem \ref{thm:graphon-graph-filter-stochastic} was used to show Theorem \ref{thm:graph-graph-filter-stochastic}. \end{remark}
+Tighter bounds can be achieved by combining the triangle inequality with Props. \ref{lemma:graphon-graph-filter-template} and \ref{lemma:graphon-graph-filter-weighted} respectively, in the same way that Prop. \ref{thm:graphon-graph-filter-stochastic} was used to show Prop. \ref{thm:graph-graph-filter-stochastic}. \end{remark}